Stability to Deformations of Manifold Filters and Manifold Neural Networks: From Manifold Neural Networks to Graph Neural Networks

 where $\bbh_l^{pq}(\bbL_n)$ maps the $q$-th feature in the $l-1$-th layer to the $p$-th feature in the $l$-th layer, $1\leq q \leq F_{l-1}$ and $1\leq p\leq F_l$, and $F_l$ denotes the number of features in the $l$-th layer (we have dropped the subscript $n$ in $\bbx_l^p$ and $\bbx_{l-1}^q$ for simplicity).
 After gathering the filter functions in the set $\bbH$, this neural network can be represented more succinctly as $\bm\Phi(\bbH, \bbL_n, \bbx)$.

 Equation \eqref{eqn:dis-mnn} is a consistent approximation of the MNN because, as $n$ goes to infinity, the discrete graph Laplacian operator $\bbL_n$ of the graph $\bbG_n$ converges to the LB operator $\ccalL$ of the manifold $\ccalM$, and the sampled graph signal $\bbx_n$ converges to the manifold signal $f$ \cite{belkin2008towards}.
-These facts combinely imply that the output of the neural network on the graph $\bbG_n$ converges to the output of the neural network on the continuous manifold as stated in the following. \begin{proposition} Let $X=\{x_1, x_2,...x_n\}$ be $n$ points sampled i.i.d. from measure $\mu$ of $d$-dimensional manifold $\ccalM \subset \reals^N$, with corresponding sampling operator $\bbP_n$ \eqref{eqn:sampling}.
-Let $\bbG_n$ be a discrete graph approximation of $\ccalM$ constructed from $X$ as in \eqref{eqn:weight} with $t_n = n^{-1/(d+2+\alpha)}$ and $\alpha>0$.
-Let $\bm\Phi(\bbH, \cdot, \cdot)$ be a neural network parametrized either by the LB operator $\ccalL$ of the manifold $\ccalM$ \eqref{eqn:mnn} or the graph Laplacian operator $\bbL_n$ of $\bbG_n$.
+These facts combinely imply that the output of the neural network on the graph $\bbG_n$ converges to the output of the neural network on the continuous manifold as stated in the following. \begin{proposition} Let $X=\{x_1, x_2,...x_n\}$ be $n$ points sampled i.i.d. from measure $\mu$ of $d$-dimensional manifold $\ccalM \subset \reals^{\mathsf{N}}$, with corresponding sampling operator $\bbP_n$ \eqref{eqn:sampling}.
+Let $\bbG_n$ be a discrete graph approximation of $\ccalM$ constructed from $X$ as in \eqref{eqn:weight} with $t_n = n^{-1/(d+2+a)}$ and $a>0$.
+Let $\bm\Phi(\bbH, \cdot, \cdot)$ be a neural network parameterized either by the LB operator $\ccalL$ of the manifold $\ccalM$ or the graph Laplacian operator $\bbL_n$ of $\bbG_n$ with the filters in $\bbH$ satisfying Definition \ref{def:alpha-filter} and \ref{def:lipschitz}.
 It holds that